-The court offices will provide details via the Law Society, Bar Library, Directorate of Legal Services (DLS), and NI Guardian ad Litem Agency (NIGALA) for all cases which are to be included in the reviews 10 days in advance of the proposed review date giving a specified date for return of completed forms (eg lists issued on 22nd May for return by 29th May for review of cases commencing 8th June).
+The court offices will provide details via the Law Society, Bar Library, Directorate of Legal Services (DLS), Official Solicitor's Office, and NI Guardian ad Litem Agency (NIGALA) for all cases which are to be included in the reviews giving a specified date for return of completed forms.
 The subject line of the email including the completed Form FCI1 should state 'FPC Review'.
 Unrepresented parties / Litigants in Person will be contacted directly by the Court Office.

 Where the judge determines a remote hearing is required the court office will notify all parties of the arrangements, date and time specific to their case.
 Where the judge determines a matter cannot be progressed at this stage, the matter will be adjourned to a fixed date determined by the judge for future review.
+Orders / Directions will be available via ICOS, or issued as is normal practice.